This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-Lay Person Cpr On Adults
+Lay Person CPR On Adults

-WHAT YOU SHOULD KNOW:
+WHAT YOU NEED TO KNOW:

-If you find a person who is not breathing normally:
+What to do if you find a person who is not breathing normally:

 - Make sure the area is safe to enter, and approach the person.
-Move him only if the area is dangerous, such as in a fire.
+Move him or her only if the area is dangerous, such as in a fire.
 Tap the person's shoulder.
 Ask loudly, "Are you okay?"

-How to give CPR:
+How to give chest compressions:

 Chest compressions press the heart between the spine and sternum (breastbone).
 This forces blood out of the heart and to the person's brain and body.
-The following is an overview of the 2 main CPR methods:

 - Kneel beside the person's chest.
 Put one of your hands on top of the other.
-Put the heel of your bottom hand where the person's ribs meet in the middle of his chest, between the nipples.
+Put the heel of your bottom hand where the person's ribs meet in the middle of his or her chest, between the nipples.
 This area is called the sternum.
 Point your fingers up, and keep them off the person's chest.
 Do not lay your fingers on the chest, because you may do compressions in the wrong place.
 Incorrect hand positioning can break the ribs during compressions.